deeplearning540/deeplearning540.github.io/_sources/lesson05/content.rst.txt

 **To be updated**

-* Perceptrons are artificial neurons which build neural networks.
 * A perceptron takes multiple inputs, multiplies each by a weight value and sums the weighted inputs.
 It then applies an activation function to the sum.
 * Multiple perceptrons can be combined to form a neural network which can solve functions that aren’t linearly separable.
 * We can train a whole neural network with the back propagation algorithm.
 Scikit-learn includes an implementation of this algorithm.